-Victim: A person against whom a crime over which the Special Court has jurisdiction has allegedly or has been found to have been committed.
+Victim: A person against whom a crime over which the Special Court has

-(B) In the Rules, the masculine shall include the feminine and the singular the plural, and vice-versa.
+(B) In the Rules, the masculine shall include the feminine and the singular the plural, and viceversa.

-Rule 3: Working Language (amended 7 March 2003)
+Rule 3: Working Language (amended 7 March 2003 and 31 May 2012)

-- (A) The working language of the Special Court shall be English. - (B) The accused or suspect shall have the right to use his own language. - (C) Any person appearing before or giving evidence to the Special Court, who does not have sufficient knowledge of English, may ask for permission to use his own language. - (D) The Registrar shall make any necessary arrangements for interpretation and translation.
+- (A) The working language of the Special Court shall be English. - (B) The accused or suspect or convicted person shall have the right to use his own language. - (C) Any person appearing before or giving evidence to the Special Court, who does not have sufficient knowledge of English, may ask for permission to use his own language. - (D) The Registrar shall make any necessary arrangements for interpretation and translation.